The Soy Scoop Plus Sweet ‘N Spicy Barbecue Pineapple Tofu with Brown Rice Recipe

 6. Place the dish in the oven; your oven should be preheated by now.
 Set your timer for 35 minutes.

 7. When there’s about 10 minutes left on the timer, make brown or white rice to your liking.
-I usually make it in the microwave.
+Even try adding some fresh pineapple juice when it’s cooking!
 I recommend 4 servings of rice.
 The dish itself makes about 4 servings.

 8. After the rice is made and the timer went off, add the rice to the dish, allowing the rice to mix in with the extra sauce.
 Eat it hot and enjoy this wonderfully flavored dish!